avra911/m2onk8s/README.rst

 Magento 2 is a rewrite of the Magento e-commerce platform in PHP.
 Kubernetes is a container management solution created by Google (I think, at least) to orchestrate the deployment and life cycle of containerized applications.
-I initially intended to write a guide up about "how this works", but that proved too much of a burden.
-Instead, I just got it up and running.
-Check out the git history if you're looking for a bit of a "How To", otherwise, ask me questions and I'll write documentation by way of answer.
+This is Magento 2, running on Kubernetes.

+Todo
+''''

+- Deploy via Travis
+- Run Redis in High Availability
+- Run MySQL + Slave
+- Allow easy local development
+- Set up Varnish
+- Setting up the required volumes for media, etc.
+- [Wishlist] Kill containers randomly, with increasing chance as they reach {n} life.

 ============= ============ ==============
 License       Code Style   Code Locale